 With the experience of remote monitoring of BP in pregnancy, women can go on to advocate for themselves for treatment of elevated BPs and prevention of chronic disease resulting from hypertension.
 The more that patient and provider are both actively involved in management of BP, the more successful it will be.

-So what’s holding us back from wide scale adoption of remote BP monitoring?
+So what’s holding us back from wide scale adoption of remote blood pressure monitoring?

 Providing a BP cuff to every single pregnant person would cost upwards of $200M — a steep price, yes.
 But compared to nearly $3B dollars in cost associated with preeclampsia?
 The $13B+ for preterm birth (a result of 15% of preeclamptic pregnancies)?
 The $500M in readmission costs for postpartum hypertension?
 And those costs don’t take into account the massive downstream societal costs of maternal death and morbidity.